top of page

 Bio/ Reviews

-John also wrote and starred in his own webseries entitled SMASH'd, originally produced by The STAGE Network.
+Along with his stage work, John wrote and starred in his own web series entitled SMASH'd, originally produced by The STAGE Network.
+John also created and starred in the web series WHAT A DRAG, now streaming on Dekkoo and Amazon Prime Video.

 Here is what the CRITICS say about John: